topStrip1

 CBT Therapy & Treatment Process

-Evidence-based DBT Approach
+Evidence-Based DBT Approach

 Dialectical behavior therapy (DBT) helps manage disturbing thought patterns and behaviors while incorporating treatment methods such as emotional regulation and mindfulness.